Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 - Remove third-party system utilities that hook deep into kernel functions, for example old antivirus or odd shell extensions.

-- Set power plan to Balanced or High performance depending on the test goal.
+- Set the power plan to Balanced or High performance depending on the test goal.

-Concrete example: on an ageing laptop I disable third-party battery managers before installing a preview.
-Those tools often clash with kernel changes and cause sleep issues.
+On an ageing laptop, I disable third-party battery managers before installing a preview.
+Those tools often clash with kernel changes and can cause sleep problems.

 Backing Up Your Data Before Installation

-Backup before each major preview.
-Relying on File History alone is risky.
+Back up before each major preview.
+File History on its own is not enough.

 Practical options